 Egg white or egg yolk: What is healthy?

 The nutritional value of eggs is based on its protein content from egg white and nutrients like vitamin D, vitamin A, vitamin B12, calcium, iron, and folic acid.
 Egg white is fat-free but the yolk contains around 200 mg of cholesterol and 5 gm of total fat of which only 1.5 gm is saturated fat.
 Saturated fat is responsible for an increase in cholesterol levels whereas unsaturated fats such as polyunsaturated and monounsaturated fats are good for the heart.

 Moreover, including eggs in the daily diet is shown to improve lipoprotein (type of cholesterol) particle profiles and enhance HDL (good cholesterol) function.

-Bottomline: Egg white is undoubtedly one of the valuable sources of high-quality of protein.
-But when it comes to egg yolk, it is advised that people with an increased risk of cardiovascular disease or high cholesterol level should avoid egg yolk.
+Bottom line: Egg white is undoubtedly one of the valuable sources of high-quality protein.
+But when it comes to egg yolk, it is advised that people with an increased risk of cardiovascular disease or high cholesterol levels should avoid egg yolk.
 Moreover boiled eggs are better than fried ones because frying will further increase the cholesterol content.

 Xu L, Lam TH, Jiang CQ, Zhang WS, Zhu F, Jin YL, Woo J, Cheng KK, Thomas GN.
 Egg consumption and the risk of cardiovascular disease and all-cause mortality: Guangzhou Biobank Cohort Study and meta-analyses.
 Eur J Nutr.
 2018 Apr 21.